Educating yourself on how to prevent getting lost in the wilderness is crucial if you’re going on backpacking or hiking trips.

-7. When you do identify a possible landmark, take a minute to study the details of it so you will better remember the landmarks.
+When you do identify a possible landmark, take a minute to study the details of it so you will better remember the landmarks.
 Blaze your trail and mark your path as you move through it.

 Let’s recap how to not get lost in the wilderness on your next backpacking or camping adventure.

 - Tell someone you trust